bestknighter/VrTunnellingPro-UE5/README.md

+> [!WARNING]
+>  # Attention!
+>
+> **I'm not maintaining the project to keep it functional!
+Only to keep it compatible.**
+>
+> This fork's main, and only, goal is to keep this plugin compatible with the lastest version of Unreal, i.e., you can add the plugin and the project will compile.
+If it compiles but stops working correctly, I'll stop updating.
+>
+> Below is the readme from the original project, verbatim.

+> [!IMPORTANT]
+> Check the releases to see which version I managed to get it compiling.

 VR Tunnelling Pro (VRTP) is the most advanced VR comfort solution for Unreal Engine 4.20+.
 It can be dropped in to almost any project for plug-and-play comfort options.
 It's developed by Sigtrap with support from Oculus, and currently supports Oculus Rift.

 *VRTP is currently in beta for UE4.*